• Skip to main content

 She came back after over a decade of being out of the public eye, in the three-part New Edition miniseries on BET, playing Ricky Bell's mother.

 But where has she been all these years?
-It was like, just like that–she was gone.
+It was like, just like that--she was gone.
 There were rumors of her struggling with bipolar disorder, but what really happened to the rising star?

-In her revealing essay, she describes the turn of events:
+Now, 55, in her revealing essay, she describes the turn of events:

 I was the belle of the ball in the late nineties, with roles on Ally McBeal and ER and in Love Jones.
 I’ve always been full of energy and would often be twirling around on sets.
 But my high-spirited moments looked like something else to one of the producers on ER.
 He had a family history of bipolar disorder and thought I might be exhibiting some of the symptoms.
 I didn’t know what he was talking about or how it could apply to me, so I just continued with my life.